-Long term data regarding prognosis in FMD is lacking.
-The American Heart Association states that progression in FMD in unusual, and moreover, it is challenging to accurately assess progressive stenosis.
-Currently it is believed that FMD is a benign disorder that is incidentally discovered.
+Long-term data regarding prognosis in fibromuscular dysplasia (FMD) is lacking.
+The American Heart Association states that progression in FMD is unusual, and moreover, it is challenging to accurately assess progressive stenosis.
+Currently, it is believed that FMD is a benign disorder that is incidentally discovered.
 Of all the vessels, however, involvement of the cranial nerves carries a grim prognosis in young people.
-Finally, the disorder is also involved in dissection of the arteries, which can turn out to be catastrophic.
+Finally, the disorder is also involved in the dissection of the arteries, which can turn out to be catastrophic.

 Pearls and Other Issues